 - 1. Fundamentally alter the sport; - 2.
 Be abrasive, hard or dangerous to any other participant; - 3.
-Be attached in such a way that it is likely to come off during play, and shall contact the OHSAA sport administrator via email well in advance of the competition date to discuss if a waiver is available and, if so, the details of the waiver process.
+Be attached in such a way that it is likely to come off during play, and - 4.
+Be deemed to be unsporting/offensive.
+For other exceptions not addressed above, school administrators and/or head coaches shall contact the OHSAA sport administrator via email well in advance of the competition date to discuss if a waiver is available and, if so, the details of the waiver process.